istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 `/etc/hosts/`, in this case using a service from the [Bookinfo example](/docs/examples/bookinfo/).

-1. On the added VM connect to the productpage service as in the example below:
+1. Connect to the productpage service from VM as in the example below:

     {{< text bash >}}